esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 **ymmsl-python** is a Python library that contains class definitions to represent an MMSL model description.
 A yMMSL file serves as the interface between us (humans) and the muscle manager and is meant to describe the multiscale simulation and tell the muscle manager what to do.

-In this section, we will be working with a simple 1-dimensional reaction-diffusion model.
-This model models a 1-dimensional medium in which some chemical is constantly destroyed by a reaction, while it is also diffusing through the medium.
-A reaction submodel models simple exponential growth (or decline in this case, with a negative parameter) for each cell in the 1D grid.
-A diffusion submodel models diffusion through the 1D grid.

-Reaction-diffusion models are a traditional example case for multiscale modelling because depending on the parameters used, they may be time-scale overlapping, adjacent or separated.
-In this example, we're going to configure the diffusion model to be much slower than the reaction model, resulting in temporal scale separation.

-Before we can create our coupled simulation however, we will need to connect each submodel to MUSCLE3.
-Here, we will connect the reaction submodel to the `libmuscle` library step by step.
+Here, we will connect the reaction submodel (the micromodel) to the `libmuscle` library step by step.
+We'll use yMMSL and the manager in the next episode.

 ## Dissect your model

- Open the file called reaction.py from the data folder that you downloaded in the setup section in a text editor.
+ Open the file called `reaction.py` from the data folder that you downloaded in the setup section in a text editor.
 It contains a function called `reaction` that requires a `numpy.array` as input and returns another after doing some operations.

 ```python
 def reaction(initial_state: np.array) -> np.array: